 Gender Roles in The Early Childhood

 I started following a blog called Teacher Tom.
 It's about the adventures, commonly discussed issues in education, and his stories of being a father and husband.
 Tom is a Pre school teacher, which is interesting, because you don't usually see many males in Early Childhood.
 Which, brings me to the topic of the post I enjoyed on his blog, "How Dare they tell me I can't be a Princess".
-You can find the post located here
+You can find the post located here!

 The post talked about raising a daughter and how he tried to raise her very gender neutral.
 At age 3, he saw the change when she was playing with dolls, wanted long hair, and refused to wear overalls.
 He brought this to his classroom, talking about how when asking a group of girls to play in their castle, they told him he could only be a king or a prince.
 This brings me to the question, "How do you feel about Gender Specific toys in the classroom?"